miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

 -   To be reasonably safe you need attack and defense about 10 points higher than your opponent.
 -   Wounded opponents however, are normally safe to fight.
--   Also blind and sleeping opponents are safer.
-When you are invisible, most enemies of a similar level are fairly safe to kill.
+-   Also blind and sleeping opponents are safer, but hitting a sleeping enemy will wake them and anyone around.
+-   When you are invisible,  most enemies of a similar level are fairly safe to kill.
 -   Realise when you are about to die and retreat.
 Use a speed potion if you need to.
 -   Take being wounded VERY seriously.
 Never just keep on fighting.